PhotoRED: Know the Glow and Check for Normal Red Eye Reflex in Children.

 This child’s unsuspecting parents used photoshop to edit out the early warning sign of retinoblastoma.

-Modern cameras now have a red eye reduction feature that lights up the flash bulb twice, milliseconds apart.
-Pupils contract in response to the first flash, and the photograph is taken with the second, significantly reducing the appearance red eye in the photograph.
+Modern cameras now have a Red Eye Reduction feature that lights up the flash bulb twice, milliseconds apart.
+Pupils contract in response to the first flash, and the photograph is taken with the second, significantly reducing the appearance of the fundal (red) reflex in the photograph.

-However, Red Eye Reduction limits the camera’s detection of white pupil, so taking flash photographs without Red Eye Reduction is very important.
-Red eyes are a very good thing to see in flash photographs as they show the eyes are healthy.
-If the red eye glow is naturally absent in a photograph, it could indicate a serious eye problem requiring urgent medical attention.
+However, Red Eye Reduction limits the camera’s ability to detect white pupil, so taking flash photographs without Red Eye Reduction is very important.
+Seeing clear fundal (red) reflexes in flash photography is very good because each reflex indicates the eye is healthy.
+If the fundal reflex is naturally absent in a photograph, it could alert you to a serious eye problem requiring urgent medical attention.

 Cameras Are Key to Early Diagnosis